Espad0/Kaggle-Google-Sign-Language-3rd-Place/README.md

 ## Overview

-This repository contains my 3rd place solution for the [Google - American Sign Language Fingerspelling Recognition](https://www.kaggle.com/competitions/asl-fingerspelling) competition on Kaggle.
-The challenge involved building a model to recognize American Sign Language (ASL) fingerspelling gestures from video sequences captured via MediaPipe landmarks.
+This repository contains the 3rd place solution developed by our team for the [Google - Isolated Sign Language](https://www.kaggle.com/competitions/asl-signs/overview) competition on Kaggle.
+The challenge involved building a model to recognize Isolated Sign Language (ISL) gestures from video sequences captured via MediaPipe landmarks.

-**Competition Results**: 3rd Place out of 1,541 teams

 ## Problem Statement

-The task was to classify fingerspelling gestures representing individual letters and numbers from video sequences.
-Each video contained 3D coordinates of hand, face, and pose landmarks tracked over time.
-The main challenges included:
+The task was to classify fingerspelling gestures representing individual letters and numbers from videos:

 - Variable-length video sequences
 - Missing/incomplete landmark data